nrfconnect/sdk-nrf/samples/debug/memfault/README.rst

 *  ``Switch1ToggleCount`` - The number of times **Switch 1** has been toggled on an nRF9160 DK.

-Error Tracking with trace events
+Error tracking with trace events
 ================================

 The sample implements a user-defined trace reason for demonstration purposes.